Carrot Puree Recipe for Baby

-This Carrot + Nutmeg Baby Food Puree is a great starter puree for baby!
-Filled with nutritious carrots and a pinch of nutmeg – this puree will sure to delight your little ones taste buds!
-Great baby food for 4 months and up – stage 1 baby food.
+This Carrot Baby Food Puree is a great starter puree for your baby!
+Filled with nutritious steamed carrots and a pinch of nutmeg, this easy-to-make and fresh-tasting recipe is a great starter puree for your baby.
+Great for Stage One or 4-6+ months.

-A baby food puree that is sssoooooo fresh, colorful and full of essential nutrients for baby that it’s almost too intense to look at 🧡.. seriously #nofilter!
+This baby food puree is sssoooooo fresh, colorful, and full of essential nutrients for your baby that it’s almost too intense to look at 🧡 seriously, #nofilter!

-But believe me, this carrot puree is foreal!
+But believe me, this mouthwatering carrot puree is for real!

-This fresh-tasting homemade puree is made with steamed carrots and a pinch of nutmeg to bring out the earthiness of the carrots – a combo just made for each other😋.
+This fresh-tasting homemade puree is made with steamed carrots and a pinch of nutmeg that brings out the earthiness of the carrots.
+Honestly, they’re a flavorful combo made for each other. 😋

-If you compared the color, taste or texture of this homemade recipe to its store-bought counterpart, you would be shocked at the difference🙅♀️.. and not in a good way.
+If you compare the color, taste, or texture of this homemade recipe to its store-bought counterpart, you would be shocked at the difference🙅♀️… and not in a good way.

-And then you would be completely hooked on making your little one their own homemade baby food purees – the difference is real.
+The good thing about realizing the difference is that it will get you completely hooked on making your little one their own homemade baby food purees.

 - creamy and smooth